 Dog walking can be a lot of fun.
 It is a great way to bond and it is hugely beneficial for the health and well being of both pet and owner.
 But before you hit the road with your furry friend there are a number of things to bear in mind.

 - When dog walking at night be extra vigilant and always use a leash.
 As well behaved as your pet may be, low light and unfamiliar surroundings may startle your dog.
 A harness can make your dog walking experience a lot easier and safer.
-We recommend the Halti Dog Harness or the K9 Julius Dog Harness.
+We recommend the K9 Julius Dog Harness.
 Our our full range range of dog harnesses include brands such as Doodlebone, Hemm&Boo and Hugo & Hudson.

 - Keep your pooch warm.
 Some dogs feel the cooler temperatures more than others.
 If this is the case for your dog you should consider buying a well fitted, fleece lined doggy jacket.